Best Business Lines of Credit for New Businesses in February 2025

 If you decide that a business line of credit isn’t the right fit for your new business, don’t worry.
 There are other options, including:

-• Minimum time in business of one year or less
+• Minimum time in business of one year or less.

 • Rates and terms: We prioritize lenders with more competitive fixed rates, fewer fees and greater options for repayment terms, loan amounts and APR discounts.

-• Repayment experience: For starters, we consider each lender’s reputation and business practices.
+• Repayment experience: We consider each lender’s reputation and business practices.
 We also favor lenders that report to all major credit bureaus, offer reliable customer service and provide any unique perks to customers, like free wealth coaching.

 Best business line of credit for new businesses summary